Chi-O/heart-disease-eda/README.md

 Keeping in mind that all the records were people who suffered heart failure, we found that most of the patients were between the ages of 40 and 65, with the oldest being 77 and the youngest being 28.
 This suggests that in general, heart failure is much more common among older people, which isn't particularily surprising.

-We didn't look into it much during the main analysis, but we also noticed that "oldpeak", a representation of the shape of the ST segment of an electrogram, was had more people with heart diseases with the higher values than people without.
+We didn't look into it much during the main analysis, but we also noticed that `Oldpeak`, a representation of the shape of the ST segment of an electrogram, was had more people with heart diseases with the higher values than people without.
 This is, again, an expected result.
 Higher values can indicate an "ST depression" which is a known effect of certain heart diseases.

 We also noticed that Blood pressure and heart rate had weird spikes in the charts.
 We created a more detailed chart and found that the spikes were on multiples of 5 and 10, so we concluded that they occurred because some of the recorded data was rounded when it was input.
 The data comes from 5 different studies so it's possible that they had different conventions regarding how data was input.